-It is a heartbreaking time for children caught between narcissistic parent and the parent who is trying to protect them.
-Here’re how to save your children from narcissist.
+It can be a heartbreaking and devastating thing when children get caught between a narcissistic parent and the parent who always tries to protect them from their toxic and manipulative games.

 If there is one thing which will often scupper an attempt to escape our clutches, it is the existence of children.

 On the one hand, the existence of children created by you and our kind often results in you continuing to endure the relationship for the sake of the children rather than separate.
 On the other hand, even if you do decide that it is better to separate than stay with our kind, you are rarely able to truly escape because of the shared connection that exists because of the children.

 Even though you wish to escape the roller-coaster existence of being with our kind, as an empathic person you behave fairly and recognize that the children should see their other parent, and thus you either make provision or allow for contact to continue between our kind and the children which in turn means that there must inevitably remain contact between you and us.

 You may however take the draconian step of deciding that it is in the best interests of the children to have no contact with the narcissistic (although usually you only realize the other parent is abusive rather than narcissistic at this juncture) parent and cut all contact off.
 This then results in our kind turning to formal means through the courts to establish contact with the child or children again.

 Your concerns in respect to the involvement of our kind in the raising of children cover numerous factors.

 1. You are concerned that our behavior will affect the children so that they in turn become narcissists;